jeostro/renewable_energy_disadvantaged_communities/README.md

 # Community Solar and Disadvantaged Communities in NY, Joanna Ostroot
-Key question: Is there vacant land near disadvantaged communities in NY that may be used for community solar?
+Key question: Is there appropriate land near disadvantaged communities in NY that may be used for community solar?

 # Summary